 Following a successful audition period, playing members of Havant Symphony Orchestra will be requested to pay a subscription to Havant and District Orchestral Society (HADOS).
-This subscription helps to pay for the cost of running the rehearsals, including the hire of the rehearsal venue and the hire or purchase of the music.
+The purpose of the subscription is to cover a share of the cost of running the regular weekly rehearsals, including the hire of the rehearsal venue, fees for the conductor and leader, and the hire or purchase of the music.
+It also entitles the player to be a voting member at society meetings, in particular at the AGM at the start of the following season.

-If you might find it difficult to pay the appropriate subscription, please discuss this with the Players’ Membership Secretary, as it is a policy of the Society not to preclude membership solely on financial grounds.
+If you might find it difficult to pay the appropriate subscription, please discuss this with the HSO Orchestral Manager, as it is a policy of the Society not to preclude membership solely on financial grounds.
 Arrangements may be made to pay by instalments if this is more convenient.
 Special reduced rates may also be available for example when a player joins part way through a season.

 Subscription rates and due dates